 \subsubsection{Submission derived from Baseline-2}

-\paragraph{$\circ$\textbf{D1}} \emph{Modifications to pole radius}~\cite{gupta2020design}.
-Team \textbf{D} investigated modifications to the pole radius (distance from the origin) in addition to the shift in phase, as in the original \textbf{B2} baseline.
-This approach distorts formant frequencies with additional changes to the spectral envelope and hence stands to improve anonymization performance.
-Pole radii are reduced to 0.975 of the original values whereas the McAdam’s coefficient is set to 0.8 as for the \textbf{B2} baseline.
+\paragraph{$\circ$\textbf{D1}} \emph{Modifications of the pole radius} \cite{gupta2020design}.
+Team \textbf{D} investigated modifications of the pole radius (distance from the origin) in addition to the shift in phase operated by baseline \textbf{B2}.
+This approach further distorts the spectral envelope.
+Pole radii were reduced to 0.975 of the original values whereas the McAdams' coefficient was set to 0.8 as in baseline \textbf{B2}.